-The following terms of engagement (“Terms”) shall apply in respect of the services carried out by me, except to the extent that I otherwise agree with you in writing.
+The following Terms of Engagement (“Terms”) shall apply in respect of the services carried out by my firm, except to the extent that I otherwise agree with you in writing.

 The services that my firm is to provide for you have been outlined in writing (via email or otherwise) and / or during our initial discussions.
-If you are instructing me as a director or shareholder of a company or as a trustee of a trust or as an administrator of an estate, then you are also personally and severally liable (along with the company, trust or estate) to the Terms notwithstanding who or what entity is invoiced.
+If you are instructing me as a director or shareholder of a company or as a trustee of a trust or as an administrator of an estate, then you are also personally and severally subject (along with the company, trust or estate) to these Terms notwithstanding what entity is invoiced.

-I advise that my charge out rate is $290.00 per hour plus GST.
-In the event that I consider that a specialist Barrister should be briefed (and I use various Barristers for specialist issues associated with litigation) then the costs of the Barrister are anywhere between $300.00 and $450.00 per hour plus GST.
+I advise that my charge out rate is $290 per hour plus GST, my assistant’s charge out rate is $150 per hour plus GST.
+In the event that I consider that a specialist Barrister should be briefed (and I use various Barristers for specialist issues associated with litigation) then the costs of the Barrister are anywhere between $300 and $450 per hour plus GST.
 Time spent is recorded in 6 minute units, with time rounded up to the next unit of 6 minutes.
+This is typically done electronically through my practice management system/s, but this can also be undertaken manually.

 In fixing the final fee, I am also entitled to take account of a number of factors approved by the Law Society including: